kenballus/smtp-garden/README.md

 ## Deployment (volatile)

-### Host environment (as of 5/22/2025)
+### Host environment (as of 5/26/2025)

 File tree __ownership__ and __permission management__ is necessary for __local user email delivery__ and __Maildir content retrieval from the host__.
 - Update the values in your `.env` file to reflect your desired host user UID and GID.
 - `images/<image>/home` trees get volumized by docker-compose, so ensure the appropriate `user{1,2}/Maildir/{new,cur,tmp}` subdirectories are intact.
-- Suggested permissions:
+- Ideal Maildir file permissions:
-  - `<image>/home/` and all subdirectories: mode 777
+  - `<image>/home/` and subdirectories: mode 777
+  - Maildir files: mode 666 (server-dependent)
-  - All `.gitignore` files: as desired (i.e., 644)
+  - `.gitignore` files: as desired (i.e., 600)
-  - any `.courier` files: must be 600 (maybe 660), or Courier will withhold deliveries to Maildir
+  - After patch (0ac3045), any `.courier` files: must be 600 (maybe 660), or Courier will withhold deliveries to Maildir
-- To the maximum extent practical, servers should be configured/patched to save new Maildir contents as 666 for ease of management from the host, when the container is running (in progress/TODO).
+- Native permissions:
+  - aiosmtpd: depends on umask (custom wrapper saves Maildir files as 666)
   - dovecot: saves, mode 666 (based on folder permissions?)
   - exim: saves, mode 750
   - james-maildir: saves, mode 644
   - opensmtpd: patched to save, mode 666 (otherwise saves as 600 or similar AND resets Maildir permissions restrictively)
   - courier[-msa], postfix, sendmail: save, mode 600
+- Patched permissions, to 777/666:
+  - courier[-msa], opensmtpd
+  - TODO: exim, james, postfix, sendmail (sendmail needs Maildir utility)
 - Server start scripts within each Docker image should take care of file system ownership automatically.
 - Those same start scripts trap SIGINT and SIGTERM, and will reassign ownership to the UID and GID set in `.env` upon container shutdown
   - In some environments CTRL-C (instead of `docker-compose {down | stop}`) may not get trapped